Back to blog

 A chart with colored boxes

-By scheduling your tasks in ways that match the type of work and the time you have available, you’ll blaze through your tasks with focus and measurable progress.
+By scheduling your tasks in ways that match the type of work and the time you have available, you’ll blaze through them with focus and measurable progress.

 Tips for making the best possible use of your timeboxing efforts